altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 *The faint buzzing suddenly ceased*
-~Martha hadn't noticed it until it was silenced~ *Flanagan stepped forward and opened the wire door* ~Beyond the wire door was a black cube reflecting back her and Flanagan's face~ ~Smooth as glass~
+~Martha hadn't noticed it until it was silenced~ *Flanagan stepped forward and opened the wire door* ~Beyond the wire door was a blackness reflecting back both her and Flanagan's face~ ~Smooth as glass~
 'It reminds me of Obsidian'
-~There was a gap between the glass and the door, crossed by a bridge~ ~The room was large, though the cube left no space~ "M::What's with all the doors?"
+"M::What's with all the doors?"
-"FL::Privacy, my dear, from many things"
+~Martha saw the same copper color lead into the cube, a bridge~ "FL::Privacy, my dear, from many things"
-*Martha waled to the wire gate*
+*Martha walked to the wire gate*
-~Beyond was a colossal cube of Obsidian, evenly surrounded by a gap then dark oak wood~ 'M::how far down is...'
+~Beyond it she saw the black reflection was actually a colossal cube of obsidian~ ~It was evenly surrounded by a gap then wire mesh, extending from the gate encompassing the dark oak room~ 'M::how far down is...'
 ~They were a short distance away from the cube, less than 20 feet~ *Martha looked down*
-~Her stomach knotted, the sense of scale was what sunk it~ ~It would be a long fall~
+~Her stomach knotted, the sense of scale sunk in~
+~It would be a long fall~
-*Flanagan walked across a short bridge*
+~The air was unnaturally still - at that depth she thought even indoors there should have been a breeze~ *Flanagan walked across the short bridge*
-~The copper handrails crunched and rattled at Flanagan's grasp as he crossed~ ~It was Made of that same copper wire mesh~
+~The copper handrails crunched and rattled at Flanagan's grasp as he crossed~ ~It was made of that same copper wire mesh~
-~Flanagan Reached the end - a small landing platform extending from the cube - made of the Obsidian~ *Flanagan pressed in his palm on a part of the Obsidian and it sunk in* *He repeated this in several other locations on the smooth reflective surface* *Martha crossed the bridge*
+~Flanagan reached the end - a small landing platform extending from the cube - made of the obsidian~ *Flanagan pressed in his palm on a part of the obsidian and it sunk in* *He repeated this in several other locations on the smooth reflective surface* *Martha crossed the bridge*
 ~Taking careful steps and not looking down~